|Swimming with Lisabeth|

-When my grandmother passed away, Stephen and I drove down to Mobile in his little blue Toyota, that smelled like grits.
-He hung out with me while my parents cleaned out her home and beach condo.
+When my grandmother passed away, Stephen and I drove down to Mobile in his little blue Toyota that smelled like grits.
+He hung out with me while my parents cleaned out my grandmother's home and beach condo.
 We drove down to what we thought was Florida and had lunch at Ruby Tuesdays.
 My mom let us skip most of that following school day, since it was the last half day before exams.
 We were thrilled to have more beach time.

 The next year, I moved into an extra bedroom at his parents' house.
 My brother-in-law hired him to work at Jim N' Nicks BBQ in Homewood.
 He introduced me to his friends and we hung out daily.
 Our lives were completely intertwined.
 Shortly after that, I went to boarding school.